 - They have the ability to switch lenders if needed.

 - May not be representing the best lenders

 - May not always have the lowest rates

 If your realtors’ preferred lender is a mortgage broker, then it is a good idea to speak to him or her to see what they have to offer.

 Mortgage Broker vs Bank

 A mortgage broker has the ability to find the best mortgage program through multiple lenders including large banks.
-However, a bank will typically have just their own mortgage programs to offer with fewer options than a broker.
+You can find programs for poor credit, low income, and even for those who have recent bankruptcies.

 Final take on a Mortgage Broker vs Small Lender vs Big Bank